Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 \section{Optimization problems and SOS relaxations}

-This section defines the objects we seek to bound and formulates our methods for doing so. \cref{sec:LE defs} give expressions for LE sums and Lyapunov dimension that are useful for what follows.
+This section defines the quantities we seek to bound and formulates our methods for doing so. \Cref{sec:LE defs} gives expressions for LE sums and Lyapunov dimension that are best suited to what follows.
 In \cref{sec:sphere} we describe approaches for bounding these quantities based on projecting tangent space vectors onto the unit sphere.
-In \cref{sec:shifted} we describe approaches that instead shift the spectrum of the Jacobian so that tangent vectors remain bounded. \Cref{sec:sos} describes how each formulation is relaxed to into SOS optimization problems that can be implemented numerically.
+In \cref{sec:shifted} we describe approaches that instead shift the spectrum of the Jacobian so that tangent vectors remain bounded. \Cref{sec:sos} describes how each formulation is relaxed into SOS optimization problems that can be implemented numerically.
 Finally, \cref{sec:syms} describes how symmetries may be exploited in the optimization problems.